-- Training: Training the HPC community in applicable tools and technologies using the latest collaboration, distance learning, and training technologies.
-For questions regarding HPC Training, contact HPCtraining@hpc.mil.
+- Training: Trains the HPC community in applicable tools and technologies using the latest collaboration, distance learning, and training technologies.
+Additional information can be found on the HPC Training page or by emailing HPCtraining@hpc.mil.

-- What do you want to accomplish with the help of expert staff?
-Have you already done any work in this area?
+- What do you want to accomplish with PET's help?

 - What would be the impact of a successful collaboration on your research?

-- Which member(s) of your team would collaborate with the advanced HPC application experts?
-It is important that members of your team work closely with staff experts, so that you fully understand what has been done and are ready to take over when the PET staff support ends.
+- Have you already identified member(s) of your team to collaborate with the PET Team?
+It is important that members of your team work closely with the PET Team so that you fully understand what has been done and are ready to take over when PET support ends.

-To learn more about PET user support, click on the links on the left or review our Frequently Asked Questions (FAQs).
+To learn more about PET user support, click any of the PET links on the sidebar or review our Frequently Asked Questions (FAQs).